 This post contains affiliate links which means that products I recommend may give me a nominal commission at no extra cost to you.
 Thanks – your clicks help me make more free DIYs!

-Supplies for making a dog blanket:
+Supplies for making an easy DIY dog blanket:

-- 1-1/2 yards of pre-quilted diamond double-faced fabric
+- 1-1/2 yards of pre-quilted diamond double-faced fabric or fleece material

-- 1 yard cotton fabric to make your own custom double fold 1″ quilt binding — or you can buy double fold 7/8″ quilt binding – it will save time but will be less cute because it only comes in solid colors
+- 1-yard cotton fabric to make your own custom double fold 1″ quilt binding — or you can buy double-fold 7/8″ quilt binding – it will save time but will be less cute because it only comes in solid colors

 - Good fabric scissors